scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Lookup Requests Message Format

 Control Services provide paths to endpoints through the `SegmentLookupService` RPC.
-This API is exposed to the SCION dataplane by the control services of ASes and exposed on the intra-domain protocol network.
+This API is exposed:

+- for core ASes, on the SCION dataplane exposed to other ASes
+- for all ASes, on the intra-domain protocol network exposed towards endpoints.

 ~~~~
 service SegmentLookupService {